 Most hammered aluminum pieces made their way into homes from the 1930's through the 1950's as wedding gifts.

-Well, you can imagine how thrilled I was when Miranda opened up a wedding shower gift and there was a gorgeous hammered heavy metal tray from my dear friend Billie.
+Well, you can imagine how thrilled I was when my daughter Miranda opened up a wedding shower gift and there was a gorgeous hammered heavy metal tray from my dear friend Billie.
 Truly a work-of-art!
 Love that hammered anything is making such a comeback!

 Omg, does it get any better than fat-quarters, bakers twine and sewing notions in hammered aluminum?
 I didn't think so.

 My favorite buttons to collect are vintage coat buttons.
 You know, those big, beautiful, oversized, one-of-a-kind coat buttons.
-I store mine in a vintage jar I found at a yard sale in Appleton, Wisconsin while visiting my brother several years ago.
+I store mine in a vintage jar I found at a yard sale in Appleton, WI while visiting my brother several years ago.

 I found each of these vintage jars and the iron caddy over a period of many years at various places.
 So delighted when I discovered they all fit together beautifully.